Yandex Cloud

 CLI

-1. View the description of the CLI command for getting information about a service connection (private endpoint):
+1. View the description of the CLI command to get information about a service connection (private endpoint):

 yc vpc private-endpoint get --help